 MARRIAGE PREP AT SANKT AUGUSTINS

 We want to invite you to a marriage preparation at Sankt Augustins Kirke in collaboration with Catholic Association of Young Adults in Copenhagen.
 Our course is addressed primarily to young international couples where at least one is a Catholic.
-If you want to start your course, just make an appointment with fr Pawel Ben SJ (meet me).
+If you want to start your course, just make an appointment with fr Roman Groszewski SJ or fr Pawel Ben SJ.

 The first meeting with one of the priests is followed by six one-on-one meetings with various befriended married couples.
 If the priest you chose also conducts your wedding ceremony, you finish your marriage preparation with another meeting with him where you plan the ceremony.
 Otherwise you finish your course after your conversation with the sixth married couple.